International learners hope to connect better with domestic students

 “We’ve had a lot of talks within our committee and from the learners’ side,” said Lee.
 “We do quite a few surveys through the ISAC, the International Education Centre and the Students’ Association.
 Also, we’re just speaking with students on an everyday basis.
 We really found that the biggest struggle that a lot of international students face is: how do we connect with domestic students?
 How do domestic students connect with us?
 There’s cultural barriers.
 There’s language barriers.”

-“Sometimes, I feel like ‘I cannot express this, so I should not express this’,” said Vaguela.
+“Sometimes, I feel like ‘I cannot express this, so I should not express this’,” said Veghela.

 After a brief introduction, the organizers asked attendees to discuss barriers between international and domestic learners, as well as ways to decrease those barriers.
 Each table of attendees came up with their own list of answers.